'Traumatized' Britney Spears urges judge to end guardianship - RFI

 - 'Too, too much!' -

-Devoted Spears fans have long scoured her social media accounts for hints about her well-being, and any signs that she may be eager to throw off the guardianship.
+Devoted Spears fans have long scoured her social media accounts for hints about her well-being, and any sign that she may be eager to throw off the guardianship.

-Confidential records published Tuesday by the New York Times say Spears told a court investigator that the conservatorship had "become an oppressive and controlling tool against her" as far back as 2016.
+Confidential records published Tuesday by the New York Times said Spears told a court investigator that the conservatorship had "become an oppressive and controlling tool against her" as far back as 2016.

-According to the report, Spears told the investigator that she wanted the conservatorship terminated as soon as possible, and that she is "sick of being taken advantage of."
+According to the Times report, Spears told the investigator that she wanted the conservatorship terminated as soon as possible, and that she was "sick of being taken advantage of."

+Spears' revelation that the conservatorship is preventing her from removing a contraceptive IUD -- despite her wanting to take authority of her own birth control medication in order to get pregnant -- sparked further outrage from fans and reproductive rights groups online.

+"We stand in solidarity with Britney and all women who face reproductive coercion.
+Your reproductive health is your own -- and no one should make decisions about it for you. #FreeBritney," Planned Parenthood president Alexis McGill Johnson tweeted Wednesday.

 Spears is currently responsible for footing the legal bills for both sides -- including the hefty fees charged by the attorneys opposing her in the case.